aflury/flurydotorg/README.md

 Makes a flury.org.
 Just a personal domain with a little static content and some redirects and DNS stuff.

 This is a public repo because it's hosting files that say I'm good at computers and security, and maybe this will test that assertion.
 It *probably* looks more sensitive than it is though.
-It isn't super useful to other people as-is, but it could potentially help if you're trying to use terraform/ansible to set up personal domain hosting.
+It isn't super useful to other people as-is, but it could be useful as an example of setting up basic hosting with Terraform+Cloudflare.

 ![network diagram](flurydotorg.drawio.png)